saleelpk95/Bioskop-ML/README.md

 # Bioskop ML

-The recommendations part of the Software Engineering Project, Bioskop.
+The core part of Bioskop which implements the recommendation system.

 ## Instructions to set up the database